 The District monitors budget performance on the fund basis.
 All amounts over budget have been approved by the Board through the disbursement process.
-The budget was not amended in 2020.
+The budget was amended in 2022 however, revenues and expenditures were unchanged in total.

 Note 3: Detailed Notes on Accounts